What Is Morning Anxiety, And How Can Improving Sleep Help?

 • Shift your attention to the things you’re looking forward to that day instead of possible reasons for concern.

 According to the Anxiety and Depression Association of America (ADAA), American adults usually experience anxiety disorders more than any other mental health condition.
 As many as 40 million American adults, or 19.1% of the population, may live with an anxiety disorder.
 Anxiety disorders tend to be highly treatable, and 43.2% of those 40 million Americans are receiving treatment.
-Seeking professional help and treatment can greatly improve your mental well-being.
+Seeking professional help and treatment can greatly improve your mental well-being and morning anxiety.

 Cognitive behavioral therapy (CBT)

-CBT is generally the most common treatment for anxiety disorders.
+Cognitive behavioral therapy (CBT) is generally the most common treatment for anxiety disorders.
+CBT can help you learn healthy coping skills, develop a better understanding of the sources of your anxiety symptoms, and address the emotional challenges of anxiety.
 This therapeutic approach normally focuses on helping you identify and replace negative thought patterns and behaviors.
 Reframing anxious thoughts and developing practical coping strategies can help you manage morning anxiety.

 Medication